ATR-Auburn/novatel_gps_driver/README.md

     2. Modify the `NovatelGps::ParseBinaryMessage`, `NovatelGps::ParseNovatelSentence`,
     or `NovatelGps::ParseNmeaSentence` methods to use your parser to parse the new message type and store it in the appropriate buffer.
-5. Modify the `novatel_gps_driver::NovatelGpsNodelet` class:
+5. Modify the `novatel_gps_driver::NovatelGpsNode` class:
     1. Add a configuration parameter to enable the new message type.
     2. Add a publisher for publishing it.
-    3. Modify `NovatelGpsNodelet::CheckDeviceForData` to retrieve messages from the appropriate buffer and publish them.
+    3. Modify `NovatelGpsNode::CheckDeviceForData` to retrieve messages from the appropriate buffer and publish them.
 6. Add a new unit test to `novatel_gps_driver/tests/parser_tests.cpp` to test your parser.